-This rustic cran apple crostata is easy to make and will make a lovely addition to your holiday table.
+This rustic cranberry apple crostata, also known as a cranberry apple galette, is easy to make and will make a lovely addition to your holiday table.

 Cranberry Apple Crostata is An Easy Christmas Recipe

 I’m telling you, it doesn’t get much easier than cran apple crostata!
-The crust is so super simple that buying a pre-made pie crust dough wouldn’t really be a benefit.
-Plus homemade crust just tastes better!
-And the filling is just fruit, flour, sugar and cinnamon.
-Cranberry Apple Crostata is simple, rustic and a completely lovely Christmas recipe.
+Sweet apples, tart cranberries, and a delicious galette dough.
+The homemade pie dough is super simple; there is no sense in buying a pre-made pie crust dough; it wouldn’t really be a benefit.
+Plus, the homemade crust tastes better!
+And the simple fruit filling is apples, cranberries, flour, sugar, and cinnamon.
+Cranberry Apple Crostata is simple, rustic, and a completely lovely Christmas recipe.

 Ingredients in Apple Cranberry Crostata